 Hanoi became the capital and of an independent North Vietnam in 1954.
 During the Vietnam/America War, the capital was one of the targets of American bomb raids.
 City’s infrastructure was devastated badly and many innocent civilians were killed.
 From 1976, Hanoi became the capital of a unified Vietnam.

-In 2008, Hanoi expanded into vicinity areas: Ha Tay province, Me Linh district of Vinh Phuc province and 4 communes of Luong Son District, Hoa Binh province to be parts of Hanoi.
-In the future, it plans to continue to expand more and cover an area with a population of 15 millions people.
+In 2008, Hanoi expanded into vicinity areas: Ha Tay province, Me Linh district of Vinh Phuc province and 4 communes of Luong Son district, Hoa Binh province to be parts of Hanoi.
+In the future, it plans to continue to expand more and cover an area with a population of 15 million people.

 [When to go]